 Microsoft Certificate Authority (CA) provides basic smart card certificate templates.
-However, these standard Microsoft CA templates cannot be used as they are on Windows 2012 servers.
+However, these standard Microsoft CA templates cannot be used as they are on Windows 2012 and 2016 servers.
 They must be duplicated and configured first.
 This section shows how you can set up a Smart Card certificate template on the server that can be used to self-enroll a smart card.

-First, go to the CA snap-in.
 In the Server Manager, choose Tools, then Certification Authority.

 Expand your server name to reveal Certificate Folders.